 Results are permanent, though the effects may be noticeable only temporarily.
 In other words, the results of laser resurfacing can last for many years, though these results will be affected by the normal aging process.
 This means that wrinkles and fine lines will reoccur eventually as aging happens.

 Healthy eating habits, exercise, limiting alcohol and quitting smoking will all help to reduce the signs of aging of your skin, though it’s important to note that stopping the aging process altogether is impossible.

-Laser skin resurfacing can be repeated again every few years to maintain and even prolong the results.
-Ask your doctor about the possibility of repeating the treatment again in the future, and what kind of timeline might work for you to achieve the best results over a long period of time.
+Laser skin resurfacing can be repeated every few years to maintain and even prolong the results.
+Ask your doctor about the possibility of repeating the treatment in the future, and what kind of timeline might work for you to achieve the best results over a long period.